Maini: History

 As far as the ancient cultural profile of this part of the World is concerned, we do not know much about the Pre-Historic and Proto-Historic age.
 There may be several archaeological sites that can produce the traces of human habitation before the second millennium B.C but that will need thorough and methodical archaeological excavations.
 The earliest evidences we so far have is the arrival of Achaemenian (Persian Zoroaster), who are evident by their seglois.

-Achamenid rule
+Achaemenid rule

 The historical profile of this land can be traced back to the time of Achaemenians (Persians of 6th to 4th century B.C).
 The Achaemenid Empire in Swabi region is evident in the historical literature where the writer Qureshi (1967: 83) says, "The districts west of river Indus as far as the river Kabul were inhibited by the Astacenians and Assacenians who paid tribute to the Achaemenian king, Cyrus who ruled from 558 to 530 BC".
-Astacenians were the Ashtak, a confederacy of eight tribes in the Peshawar region and Assacenians were the Ashvakas (generally identified with modern Yusufzai, who still live in this valley).
+Astacenians were the Ashtak, a confederacy of eight tribes in the Peshawar region and Assacenians were the Ashvakas (generally misidentified by the British with the modern Yusufzai, who still live in this valley).
+Yusufzai Afghans entered the valley in the 16th century.